typora/support.typora.io/_posts/2016-08-15-Add Search Service.md

      ]
    ```

-4. Restart Typora, options from `searchService` will be available in context menu.
+4. Restart Typora, and then the options from `searchService` will be available from the context menu.